Ebaisa/RESCUE-GUIDE-WEB/README.md

-# EBA Healthcare Frontend
+# RESCUE GUIDE MOBILE APP

-This is the frontend application for the Emergency Bed Allocation (EBA) Healthcare system.
-It provides a user interface for hospitals to manage their bed availability and for users to find available emergency beds.
+This is the website  for that enhance Emergency Response.
+It provides a user interface for hospitals to manage SOS alerts and emergency situations.

 ## Prerequisites